Learn About Different Types Of Refractive Surgery

 The Rising Star

 The ReLEx SMILE procedure represents a new generation in refractive surgery.

-Unlike in surface procedures or LASIK, the procedure does not involve removing the outer cornea (epithelium) or creating a flap.
+Unlike surface procedures or LASIK, the process does not involve removing the outer cornea (epithelium) or creating a flap.

-The big advantage is the treatment is reduced down to only a few minutes, and can offer a solution for those who’ve previously been turned down from having Laser Eye Surgery due to thin corneas or dry eyes.
+The significant advantage is the treatment is reduced down to only a few minutes and can offer a solution for those who’ve previously been turned down from having Laser Eye Surgery due to thin corneas or dry eyes.

 If you would like to book a consultation at London Vision Clinic, or find out more about the cost of our treatments, leave us a comment or give us a call us on 020 7224 1005.